Files

 Add a FeatureJoiner to the canvas and connect the Left input port to the Joined output port on the DatabaseJoiner.
 Then connect the Right input port to the Addresses-SURREY reader feature type.

 In the FeatureJoiner_2 parameters, set the Join Mode to Inner.
-This will allow us to filter out any water meters/PIDs that don’t have an associated address.
+This will allow us to filter out any water meters or PIDs without an associated address.
 Then set PID as the join key for both Left and Right tables.

 10. Inspect Joined Addresses

 Run the workspace and inspect the Joined output port on the FeatureJoiner_2, which contains the water meter information for our field inspectors.
-The information from the Unjoined Left output port contains the water meters that are missing addresses.
+The information from the Unjoined Left output port includes the water meters that lack addresses.

-Note that the workspace may fail due to features missing the right key.
+Note that the workspace may fail if a feature is missing the right key.
 You can either set Workspace: Rejected Feature Handling to Continue or by connecting a Logger to the <Rejected> output port on the FeatureJoiner_2.

 11. Output Results

 Connect the Joined output port on the FeatureJoiner_2 to the AttributeManager.
-The AttributeManager was set up ahead of time to remove the attributes we don’t need as well as to clean up other attributes.
+The AttributeManager was set up ahead of time to remove the attributes we don’t need and clean up others.
 Take a moment to review the changes in the AttributeManager.

 Now connect the UnjoinedLeft output port on the FeatureJoiner_2 to the Missing Addresses writer feature type.
-This is writing out a validation report all of the water meters that are missing addresses to the same Water Meters - Field Inspection workbook for the data custodians to review at a later date.
+This is writing a validation report for all water meters that lack addresses to the same Water Meters - Field Inspection workbook for the data custodians to review at a later date.

 Run the workspace, and inspect the output Water Meters - Field Inspection INLINEQUERIER.xlsx file.

-If you have time, see Optional: Build an HTML Report, Publish to FME Server and Create a Workspace App at the bottom of this article.
-You will create an HTML report that will come in handy for the field inspectors, and you will use FME Server to create an App to generate the report.
+If you have time, see Optional: Build an HTML Report, Publish to FME Flow and Create a Workspace App at the bottom of this article.
+You will create an HTML report that will be handy for field inspectors, and use FME Flow to build an App to generate it.

 Save and close the workspace.
 We will start with a different workspace for Exercise 5.